 Credit risk arises from investments in cash and cash equivalents with bank, derivative financial instruments and credit exposure to customers and/or suppliers.
 Credit risk also arises from bank facilities which offer committed lines of credit, overdraft facilities, transaction banking services and financial guarantees, which may not be honoured when relied upon.
 The Board approved Treasury Risk Management Guidelines outline how credit risk exposure will be managed by Treasury.

 Receivables and cash and cash equivalents represent the Group's maximum exposure to credit risk:

-2017 2016

-\$'000 \$'000
+2017 \$'000 2016 \$'000

 Cash (Note 5.1) 12,826 32,562

 Trade and other receivables (Note 5.2) 32,475 126,171

+The ageing of trade receivables at the end of each reporting period was as follows:

-follows: Less than 1 month 1 month to 3 months 7,428 6,359
+Less than 1 month 7,428 6,359

-• 6.359

-Greater than 3 months -
+1 month to 3 months - -

-Greater triain 5 months - - -
+Greater than 3 months - -

+7,428 6,359